-The technologies and processes within these disciplines may also be digital: computer software, digital imaging and graphics, digital sound recording and sonic sculpture, two- and three-dimensional animation, multimedia production, holography, and web page design.
+The technologies and processes within Media Arts disciplines may also be digital: computer software, digital imaging and graphics, digital sound recording and sonic sculpture, two- and three-dimensional animation, multimedia production, holography, and web page design.

 Four organizing principles guide the creation of media art works as laid out in the Ministry of Education curriculum guidelines support the creation of media art works: